 Zafgen, Inc., or the Company, was incorporated on November 22, 2005 under the laws of the State of Delaware.
-The Company is a clinical-stage biopharmaceutical company leveraging its proprietary knowledge of the methionine aminopeptidase 2 ("MetAP2") pathway to develop novel therapies for patients affected by a range of complex metabolic diseases.
-Zafgen has pioneered the study of MetAP2 inhibitors in both common and rare metabolic disorders, and its current disease areas of focus are type 2 diabetes, Prader-Willi syndrome ("PWS") and liver diseases.
-The Company's lead product candidate is ZGN-1061, a MetAP2 inhibitor with unique properties that maximize impact on metabolic parameters relevant to the treatment of type 2 diabetes and other related metabolic disorders, is in Phase 2 clinical development.
+The Company is a clinical-stage biopharmaceutical company leveraging its proprietary methionine aminopeptidase 2 ("MetAP2") biology platform to develop novel therapies for patients affected by complex metabolic diseases.
+Zafgen has pioneered the study of MetAP2 inhibitors in both common and rare metabolic disorders, and is currently advancing programs for type 2 diabetes, Prader-Willi syndrome ("PWS") and liver diseases.
+The Company's lead product candidate, ZGN-1061, a MetAP2 inhibitor with unique properties that maximize impact on metabolic parameters relevant to the treatment of type 2 diabetes and other related metabolic disorders, is in Phase 2 clinical development.
+In the second quarter of 2018 the initial part of the ZGN-1061 Phase 2 clinical trial met all of its primary endpoints at the 0.9 mg dose and 12-week data demonstrated a favorable safety and tolerability profile, with no treatment-related serious adverse events and no cardiovascular safety signals observed.
+The Company has opted to explore the higher end of the therapeutic range of ZGN-1061 by adding a 1.8 mg dose arm to the trial, which began in the second quarter of 2018.
 In January 2018, the Company announced advancement of its highly optimized MetAP2 development candidate ZGN-1258, and in the first quarter of 2018, initiated investigational new drug ("IND") application enabling nonclinical efforts for evaluation of ZGN-1258 in the treatment of people affected by PWS.
 The Company is subject to risks common to companies in the biotechnology industry including, but not limited to, new technological innovations, protection of proprietary technology, dependence on key personnel, compliance with government regulations and the need to obtain additional financing.
-Product candidates currently under development will require significant additional research and development efforts, including extensive nonclinical and clinical testing and regulatory approval, prior to commercialization.
-These efforts require significant amounts of additional capital, adequate personnel infrastructure, and extensive compliance-reporting capabilities.
+Product candidates currently under development will require significant additional research and development efforts, including extensive nonclinical and clinical testing and regula